Capturable sound wave

 }));

-After that, you can start capturing audio data from the input device and stop it when needed.
-DeviceId is the index of the device in the array of available devices obtained from the previous step.
+After getting the available devices, you can start capturing audio data from the input device and stop it when needed.

 - Blueprint